rlorigro/GFAse/README.md

 -t 62
 ```

-Run time depends mostly on the size of the BAM to be loaded, however, additional run time and memory usage is incurred as a result of needing to rediscover alts/homologs in the GFA (with flag `--use_homology`). ~128GB and 48 threads should be sufficient.
+Run time depends on the size of the BAM and the number of nodes in the graph, however, additional run time and memory usage is incurred as a result of needing to rediscover alts/homologs in the GFA (with flag `--use_homology`). ~128GB and 48 threads should be sufficient.

 Note: Verkko should be homopolymer decompressed before running alignments and GFAse.
 Verkko produces overlapped GFAs which are not stitchable by GFAse, so `--skip_unzip` should be used.

 ![image](https://user-images.githubusercontent.com/28764332/204057339-bf28be1e-0cbc-452d-a0a4-5f941592e320.png)

+x = Time (min)

 #### NOTE: Choosing a min_mapq value for your assembly